 The Magnetix defective toys were just one among several defective toys and children’s products that have flooded the market since then.
 From toxic paints in children’s toys that expose children to lead poisoning to ingestible magnets, drawstrings that can choke a child as well as children’s products like defective cribs that can lead to suffocation and high chairs that are prone to seatback collapses, it’s gotten to the point where parents simply can’t take the safety of the product or toy that their child uses for granted.

-If you have questions about your rights after injuries caused by a defective children’s product, the lawyers at the Katz Law Firm can answer your queries.
-Contact a product liability lawyer at the Katz Law Firm for a free consultation.
+If you have questions about your rights after injuries caused by a defective children’s product, the lawyers at the Katz Personal Injury Lawyers can answer your queries.
+Contact a product liability lawyer at the Katz Personal Injury Lawyers for a free consultation.